CISecurity/CCPA-Docs/docs/Configuration Guide.md

 Finally, note that the CIS Microsoft Windows Benchmarks are written assuming Active Directory domain-joined systems using Group Policy, and not necessarily standalone/workgroup systems.
 Adjustments/tailoring to some recommendations will be needed to maintain functionality when implementing CIS Benchmark recommendations on standalone systems.

+### PowerShell ###

+CIS-CAT Pro Assessor utilizes PowerShell to perform assessment activities for Microsoft Windows technologies.
+It is required that LanguageMode is not configured to ConstrainedLanguage.
+When configured with ConstrainedLanguage, assessor functions will be blocked as CIS-CAT PowerShell scripts will be unable to be dot-sourced.

+Verify LanguageMode using this command:

+	PS> $ExecutionContext.SessionState.LanguageMode

 ### An Example Flowchart ###
 The following flowchart outlines the decision-making process when configuring and environment for remote assessment using CIS-CAT Pro Assessor v4: